 Treasury's mission is to improve the wellbeing of the Australian people by providing sound and timely advice to the Government, based on objective and thorough analysis of options, and by assisting Treasury Ministers in the administration of their responsibilities and the implementation of government decisions.

-In carrying out its mission, Treasury has regard to the following policy outcomes:
+In carrying out its mission, Treasury is currently responsible for the following policy outcomes:

 - sound macroeconomic environment;